Show All Answers

 Chiminea and covered fire pits are allowed on single family properties.
 They are not to exceed 3 feet in diameter, 2 feet high with a screen cover, and must be located 25 feet from a building or property line .

 Yes.
-Plano Fire-Rescue hosts one Citizens Fire Academy each year, usually in the early part of the year.
-Applications can be obtained by calling 972-941-7159 or emailing email@example.com.
+Plano Fire-Rescue hosts two Citizens Fire Academy classes each year in the spring and fall.
+Classes fill up quickly so be sure to follow our social media platforms (Facebook / Twitter) and get your application in as soon as possible.
+Applications can be obtained by calling 972-941-7159 or emailing firstname.lastname@example.org.

 No, Plano Fire-Rescue does not host parties of any kind at the Plano fire stations.